 - B6.2 This procedure will indicate the actions to be taken in the event of a major incident so that everything possible is done to save life, prevent injury and minimise loss. - B6.3 This sequence will determine the priorities of the emergency plan.
 Staff, pupils and users of the School site and other locations will regularly rehearse this plan.
-The detailed procedures are contained in the Staff Handbooks.
+The detailed procedures are contained in the Critical Incident Plan which is shared with all staff.